Yaz Lawsuits & Litigation

 Women Who Filed Lawsuits

-Women who filed lawsuits against Bayer claim Yaz/Yasmin caused or was a contributing cause of their health problems, including gallbladder injuries, blood clots, stroke, kidney injuries and kidney failure.
+Women who filed lawsuits against Bayer claim Yaz or Yasmin caused or was a contributing cause of health problems including gallbladder injuries, blood clots, stroke, kidney injuries and kidney failure.

 Maggie Yunker of Illinois

-Maggie Yunker of Illinois, for example, suffered a life-altering stroke at 20 after switching to Yaz from a different form of birth-control pill, according to her lawsuit.
-Yunker had been taking birth-control pills for about a year when her doctor suggested the switch.
+Maggie Yunker of Illinois suffered a life-altering stroke at age 20 after switching to Yaz from a different form of birth control pill, according to her lawsuit.
+Yunker had been taking birth control pills for about a year when her doctor suggested the switch.

-Promised that Yaz could clear up acne and relieve period symptoms, Yunker began taking the new birth-control pill.
-She developed multiple blood clots that broke free and traveled to her brain.
-There, they cut off blood flow to the brain and caused a stroke, according to her lawsuit.
-Bayer settled Yunker’s claim for $237,000.
+Promised that Yaz could clear up her acne and relieve period symptoms, Yunker began taking the new birth control pill and later developed multiple blood clots that broke free and traveled to her brain.
+Once in the brain, the clots cut off blood flow and caused a stroke, according to her lawsuit.

 In 2013, Yunker told the Chicago Tribune, “I didn’t think anything bad could happen, especially since a doctor was giving it to me… Any medicine has risk factors, but when you’re 20 you don’t think about it.”